P-Louw/UniverseExplorer/README.md

 A simple console application that queries a SQL data base for some solar facts.

-To run migrations apply the following commands from the root folder 'UniverseExplorer\Services.UniverseEf\'
+To run migrations apply the following commands from the service folder 'UniverseExplorer\Services.UniverseEf\'

 Create migration:
 ```